Welcome#

 The Python Tutorial.
 This is the main tutorial from the folks who develop Python.
 I’ll refer to it throughout the text if you want a more in-depth look at something.

 Python for Finance, 2e.
-This is probably the best single book for finance and Python that I’ve found.
-However, it does jump from the basics into more advanced material quite quickly.
+This is one of the few “python and finance” books, though it jumps from the basics into more advanced material quite quickly.
 This textbook also has a Github repository that contains the code used in the book.

 There are also many free resources available.
-The key is being able to find what’s helpful - web searches often lead you to awful AI-generated Medium posts.
+The key is being able to find what’s helpful - web searches can be hit or miss, so stick to established resources and official documentation.
 While these guides are not finance-related, per se, they cover material that will come up in any sort of data science project.
 I thank the authors for making these resources available and I use examples from them in my notes.

 Coding for Economists is an excellent online book that discusses getting Python set up, importing and exploring your data, as well as more advanced econometrics topics that we won’t get into here.
 But, if you’re using STATA in another class, I recommend taking a look at what you can do for free in Python.
 You might not have that STATA license on the job!
 He even tells you how to automate your VS Code set-up, if you’re into that kind of thing.